JustinLesko02/ME405-Romi-Line-Follower/README.md

 ### Heading control
 At multiple points in the line following track, the robot must move to a set angle, so closed-loop proportional heading control was selected.
 This closed-loop heading signal is then fed into the motor controller.
 In order to ensure that the robot behaves consistently, the gains for these controlled spins are set very low so that the inertia does not disrupt the following movement.
 The block diagram below shows the control flow.
 ![image](https://github.com/user-attachments/assets/ad2f3d47-2d5d-42f3-9eab-8a5c4cfb7456)
+Heading control is also implimented in the portion of the line track where the robot must return to the start box from the finish box in order to make sure that it moves in a straight line.
 ## Calculations
+This section covers other calculations we performed to optimize our robot.
+### Motor Speeds
+The most important calculations that we performed was finding the motor speed, in encoder counts per second, of each motor at a set velocity and turning radius.
+## References

 ## References